WULING

 Wuling RongGuang EV (CN300LEV) July 2020 –

-This is the first official Wuling electric vehicle, a long-wheelbase RongGuang 7-passenger microvan or panel van (first released in August 2011) with a 60 kW motor and a drive range of 252 or 300 km.
+This is the first SGMW electric commercial vehicle, a long-wheelbase RongGuang 7-passenger microvan or panel van (first released in August 2011) with a 60 kW motor, attached in front of the existing rear axle of the gasoline model.
+Drive ranges are 252 or 300 km.
 Almost 5,700 were sold in 2021, 6,000 in 2022.

 Wuling HongGuang MINI EV (E50) July 2020 –

 This four-seater New Energy Wuling was announced in March 2020 with presale from May, resembling a "square box" Japanese (fwd) kei car, but much shorter and with two doors, and an upper hatchback.
 The length is over 290 cm, the width under 150 cm, and the weight about 700 kg.
-The power is 20 kW.
+The power is 20 kW (85 Nm).
 Depending on capacity, the NEDC battery life is corresponding to 170 km and 120 km.
 Charging time is about 7 to 9 hours.

 The motor/E-axle is located at the rear and is mounted unsprung in front of the 3-link live axle on the left side.
 The hatch opens halfway down.